 History of Kundalini Yoga

 Kundalini yoga is an ancient spiritual practice that originates from Vedic philosophy.
 It first dates back to 1,000 B.C. when mentioned in the Upanishads, a sacred collection of writings that teaches how to have a healthy lifestyle through yoga.
-Originally, these teachings were passed from yoga teacher to student through a yoga class that involved very little asana (yoga postures).
+Originally, these teachings were passed from yoga teacher to student through a yoga class that involved very few of the Kundalini yoga poses we identify with the practice today.
 Instead, the spiritual teacher would speak on the concepts of life, peace, consciousness, joy, and truth as a way of knowing God.

 The teachings were reserved for only serious and advanced practitioners, often requiring several years of studies before ever moving onto the physical practice that we know today.
 The physical practice, according to Vedic philosophy, includes yoga and meditation practices, called kriyas.